-4. If the referencing comes back as not acceptable due to adverse credit history then you will fail the referencing and the reservation fee is not refundable and the property will be re-listed online immediately.
+7. If the referencing comes back as not acceptable due to adverse credit history then you will fail the referencing and the reservation fee may be retained in certain circumstances, these are listed in our terms and conditions and the property will be re-listed online immediately.

-At Homelink Lettings & Estates we understand that this will be a very busy day for you, so we try to help minimise the stress for you.
-We will help you set up your new standing order and we will switch the utilities for your new property into your name(s).
+We understand that this will be a very busy day for you, so we try to help minimise any stress.
+We will help you set up your standing order and we will switch the utilities for your new property into your name(s).

-Remember to notify your current utility providers of your move and give them the up to date meter readings to close your account and also to notify other important companies of your move such as your Bank and Insurance.
+Remember to notify your current utility providers of your move and give them an up to date meter readings to close your account and also to notify other important companies of your move such as your bank and insurance.

-On your moving in day we will meet you at our office where you will sign your new tenancy agreement, pay any outstanding balances and you will then head off to the property to meet the Inventory clerk who will take you around the property and hand you your keys
+Prior to your moving in date you will sign your new tenancy agreement online and pay any outstanding balances.
+On your moving in date we will arrange to meet you at the property with our inventory clerk who will take you around the property and hand you your keys.

 During your tenancy your property will be inspected during different intervals (usually quarterly) either by one of our agents or by your landlord direct, a minimum of 24 hours’ notice will be given to you and this can be re-arranged if necessary.